Home / Blog / What Are the Laws About Releasing Mugshots?

 Are There Federal Laws About Releasing Mugshots?

-Unfortunately, the few protective laws regarding disseminating arrest booking photographs leaves many individuals at the mercy of someone else.
+Unfortunately, the few privacy laws that protect your arrest booking photographs often leave many individuals at the mercy of website owners.
 Mugshot sites scrape public records, then post embarrassing booking photos and arrest records for anyone to see.
-And, because these mugshot sites get a lot of traffic, they feature prominently in online search results.

-Are Mugshots Public Domain?
+Are Mugshots Part of the Public Domain?

 How Long Before Mugshots Are Posted Online?